2021 WTA Finals: Singles

-Anett Kontaveit qualified for the WTA Finals for the first time in her career, and became the first Estonian player to qualify for the WTA Finals.
+Anett Kontaveit qualified for the WTA Finals for the first time in her career, and was the first Estonian player to qualify for the WTA Finals.
 After an opening round loss to Veronika Kudermetova in Abu Dhabi, Kontaveit reached her first final of the year at the Grampians Trophy in Melbourne, although she and Ann Li were unable to contest the final match.
 She lost to Shelby Rogers at the Australian Open, and reached the quarterfinals at Doha, losing to Petra Kvitová, and lost in the third round at Dubai to Aryna Sabalenka.
-She lost in Miami to Elise Mertens, and lost once again to Sabalenka in Stuttgart.
+She lost in Miami to Elise Mertens, and lost again to Sabalenka in Stuttgart.
 After a loss to Sakkari in Madrid, she withdrew from Rome, and lost to Iga Świątek at the French Open.
-She next reached the final at Eastbourne, losing to Jeļena Ostapenko after defeating No. 7 Bianca Andreescu, before suffering a four match losing streak at Wimbledon, the Olympics, Montréal, and Cincinnati.
+She next reached the final at Eastbourne, losing to Jeļena Ostapenko after defeating No. 7 Bianca Andreescu, before suffering a four-match losing streak at Wimbledon, the Olympics, Montréal, and Cincinnati.
 She began working with Dmitry Tursunov in August, and immediately won her first title since 2017 at Cleveland, defeating Irina-Camelia Begu in the final, before losing once again to Świątek, this time at the US Open.
 She won the title at Ostrava without dropping a set, defeating Paula Badosa, Belinda Bencic, Kvitová, and Sakkari, before reaching the quarterfinals at Indian Wells, defeating Andreescu for the second time, before falling to Ons Jabeur.
 She next won back-to-back titles in Moscow and Cluj-Napoca, defeating Ekaterina Alexandrova and Simona Halep in the two finals.